-By 2024, all 6th grade students will have constructed an ePortfolio for use in learning and reflection at least twice weekly.
+By the end of their Mitchell loop, 6th grade students will have constructed an ePortfolio for use in learning and reflection.

 Influence is essential to creating change, but influence must be wielded effectively to create lasting and effective change.
 I have targeted the heart of my reasoning, or my “why” and have identified organizational influencers on my campus.
 I must continue to share desired results with my action research plan, and use the six sources of influence identified below to increase the chances of success.
 This process is not a quick fix; it is a process and model for changing behavior at an organization’s core.
 Based on this, I have developed a strategy for organizational change in regard to my ePortfolio initiative.